leehach/census-postgres/meta-scripts/README.md

 To specify all sequences explicitly, use (SELECT array_agg(seq) FROM vw_sequence).

+actions: The actions parameter determines what part of the entire Census dataset to import (or generate scripts for).
+The parameter is inspected for the letters a, t, e, and m, in any order.

+a: Indicates to import the All_Geographies_Not_Tracts_Block_Groups files (large geographies).
+t: Indicates to import the Tracts_Block_Groups_Only files (small geographies).
+e: Indicates to import the estimates.
+m: Indicates to import the margins of error.

+Other letters are ignored.
+As a shortcut, if both large and small geographies are desired, a and t can be omitted.
+Thus, 'e' is the same as 'ate', and will import estimates only, for both large and small geographies.
+Similarly, if both estimates and margins of error are desired, e and m can be omitted.
+Thus, 't' is the same as 'tem', and will import both estimates and margins of error for small geographies only.
+To import only estimates for both large and small geographies:

+    SELECT sql_import_sequences(TRUE, ARRAY['%'], (SELECT array_agg(seq) FROM vw_sequence), 'e');

 ## Staging Tables and Data Import Functions.sql

 ### Functions to Create the Staging Tables